 Members of the IRB are appointed by the Dean of the Faculty with input from the IRB Chair and the Deans of Academic Affairs, as well as from chairs of departments and programs.
 The IRB must include at least one member of each sex, whenever the composition of the faculty makes it possible.

 The members of the Trinity College IRB are:

 One member from the Social Sciences Division other than Psychology

 One member from the community

-The Trinity College IRB is supported by an IRB Administrator and other administrative staff assigned by the Associate Academic Dean.
+The Trinity College IRB is supported by an IRB Administrator and other administrative staff assigned by the Dean of Academic Affairs.

 The IRB Chair provides leadership for the development and implementation of policies and procedures for the protection of human subject participants in research.
 The Chair is also responsible for scheduling timely reviews of the process, conducting training and outreach programs, and submitting reports required by Trinity College and federal agencies.

 The IRB Chair presides at the IRB meetings and reports to the Dean of the Faculty.
 The Dean of the Faculty serves as the Institutional Signatory Official.
 According to current OHRP instructions for the Federalwide Assurance, the Institutional Signatory Official cannot be the IRB Chair or a member of the IRB.